Photo credit: Tom Lia at the Chicago Public Fire Safety Education Summit

 THE NFPA COMMUNITY RISK ASSESSMENT PILOT PROJECT

-Are you looking for help with your Community Risk Assessment (CRA)?
 NFPA and mySidewalk have entered into a strategic collaboration to combine the industry-leading NFPA codes and standards, including NFPA 1300, with mySidewalk’s innovative Community Intelligence Platform to create a user-friendly tool to assist communities with the risk assessment process.
 A pilot project is underway to create this digital tool which will allow communities to quickly identify local risks to life and property, understand underlying conditions that may contribute to those risks, and activate teams to develop CRR plans informed by data.
 NFPA is working with 50 fire departments over the next year to help us develop and test the new digital tool.
 Be on the lookout for updates about this important project.

 Who’s who in CRR?